Gabez0r/MCPPowerTools/README.md

-# mcppowertools
+# MCPPowerTools

-This project provides tools to cluster students and analyze their activity in the MCP course.

-Please refer to the peer reviewer papers un the subject for more information.
-You can find them here: http://web.ist.utl.pt/gabriel.barata/
+MCP Power Tools is a project to support the research of Barata et al. It provides a set of tools to cluster student information according to predifined criteria.
+For more information, please refer to the papers on http://web.ist.utl.pt/gabriel.barata/.

-More details will be added soon.
+More details will be provdided soon.